 Is my product just a failure?

-Before you fall into a pit of despair, and think you are going to have to close the doors on your new creation, read ahead.
+Before you fall into a pit of despair from seeing traffic on Google Analytics but no sales, and think you are going to have to close the doors on your new creation, read ahead.
 Here is a list of some of the most common reasons for why people aren’t buying from you.
 And the best news of all is that most of them are pretty easy to fix.

 This is a contributed post.
 Please refer to my disclosure for more information.